mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 - The finite element mesh in a suitable mesh format
 - A `*.4C.yaml` file will all simulation parameters and boundary conditions

 This tutorial comes with ready-to-use mesh files, so that the focus can be put on creating input files for 4C simulations.
+In the next steps, you will create your own 4C input file with all necessary simulation parameters, material definitions and boundary conditions and link it to existing finite element mesh files.

 ### Predefined mesh files